pweerd/bigfile/help.md

-﻿# BigFile (V1.2.2024.0323)
+﻿# BigFile (V2.0.2024.0404)

 BigFile is meant as a viewer for large files on Windows.
 Like 'less' on Unix systems.
 Typical used as a viewer for:

 - very large logfiles
 - very large json dumps
-- very large xml-dums
+- very large xml-dumps
 - etc

 NB: If the interface shows a big yellow exclamation mark, you probably miss the Bitmanager Core Components.
-Bigfile will work, but much slower.
+Bigfile will work in that case, but much slower.
 The core components can be downloaded from (https://bitmanager.nl/distrib).

 The following provides a brief help guide for the core operations of BigFile.